intrepidcs/neoobd2_sdk/Readme.md

 The master branch contains new features and fixes in development for future release.
 A beta version of the upcoming Vehicle Spy is available upon request that is compatible with the master branch of SDK.
 Please send your inquiry to icssupport@intrepidcs.com.

-* Master - Vehicle Spy Beta Version 3.9.2.XXX
+* Master - Vehicle Spy Beta Version 3.9.3.XXX

+* v902_maintenance - Vehicle Spy Release Versions 3.9.2.XXX

 * v901_maintenance - Vehicle Spy Release Versions 3.9.1.27+